Smoke-Free Campus Initiative

 Podcast

-Emma and Duncan take to the road and visit the university campus to discuss smoke-free campuses.
-The tour starts at the Regent Court building and takes in various locations before finishing at Firth Court.
-Over the course of the walk, we discuss what a smoke free campus would be like, how we become smoke free and lessons learned from the NHS; as well as the issues relating to public health behaviour change.
+Over the course of the walk, they discuss what a smoke-free campus would be like, how we become smoke free and lessons learned from the NHS, as well as the issues relating to public health behaviour change.

 Part of the ScHARR Communicable Research Series produced by Andy Tattersall.